InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 * Each InnerSource project has a set of Trusted Committers with clear accountabilities that go beyond simply reviewing code.
 Trusted Committers set the rules for contributions.
 * Contributions happen in a structured way:
-   * Contribution intend is shared early to make sure the contribution fits within the Host projects' vision and scope.
+   * Contribution intent is shared early to make sure the contribution fits within the Host projects' vision and scope.
    * Progess is shared early so the host team has a chance to mentor the contributor and guide them on the path to a desired design and architecture.
    That way frustration due to having to decline a contribution late in the process is avoided.
    * Decisions and vital communication happens asynchronously to be able to work around differing meeting schedules of people in different teams.
-As a result contributing teams gain autonomy to fix upstream artifacts without sacrifycing the quality of the component that is being contributed to.
+As a result contributing teams gain autonomy to fix upstream artifacts without sacrificing the quality of the component that is being contributed to.

 As a side effect InnerSource provides teams with best practices that make working in a remote first culture easy.